 Yes.
 The definition of operators in the forestry sector includes categories of small-scale operators such as rural communities and community groups.
 They are recognised as having their own needs and requirements.
 The VPA is also explicit about the need to create safeguards for vulnerable groups so potential adverse effects are mitigated.
 Vulnerable groups include small-scale operators, indigenous and Afro-Honduran peoples, local communities and other forest dependent people.

 Forest areas on land traditionally owned by indigenous and Afro-Honduran peoples are officially recognised and respected as such by the State.
-This is in line with national laws and ILO Convention 169, whether or not they hold the title deed.
+This is in line with national laws and the Indigenous and Tribal Peoples Convention, also known as the International Labour Organization (ILO) Convention 169, whether or not they hold the title deed.